insight-cc-bot/Insight_Data_Engineering_Project/README.md

 ### `Cluster Setup`
 The cluster was set up on AWS.
 All the services used in this project were set up by myself.
 I didn't use any `managed services` as they are very expensive and difficult to debug if you run into any errors.
 I used about 9 `m4.large` EC2 instances for the cluster.

 ### ``Engineering Challenge:``
-1. Indexing posts for generated tags to reduce search complexity of  O(M*N) to O(1)
-2. Text data preprocessing and cleaning which include - removing stopword, removing punctuations, removing urls etc.
+1. Text data preprocessing and cleaning which include - removing stopword, removing punctuations, removing urls etc.
     Complexity:  O(M*(N^2))
     O(N^2) to compare two text bodies (comments vs stopwords) O(M) for all posts from reddit
     M= documents
     N= number of records
+2. Spark performance improvement by increasing executor.memory from 1g to 6g, resulted in 5% increase in performance.
 3. Implement incremental aggregations and avoid re-computation.